 In 2014-2016, I was a postdoctoral researcher at Aalto Science Institute.
 In 2014, I spent a semester at the Simons Institute in Berkeley attending the program "Algorithms and Complexity in Algebraic Geometry".
-In 2013, I spent a semester at the Max Planck Institute for Mathematics in Bonn working with Bernd Sturmfels.
+In 2013, I spent a semester at the Max Planck Institute for Mathematics in Bonn mentored by Bernd Sturmfels.
 I defended my PhD thesis "Algebraic and combinatorial aspects of group-based models" in May 2013 at Freie Universität Berlin.
 My supervisors were Christian Haase and Klaus Altmann.
 I was a member of Berlin Mathematical School.

 I wrote a research vignette for the Simons Institute newsletter.